 Section 6 of the NCC exempts from regulation certain categories of contracts that would otherwise be covered by the NCC.

-- a fee or charge payable by the A person who owes a debt. to any person for an introduction to the credit provider;
+- a fee or charge payable by the debtor to any person for an introduction to the credit provider;

-- a fee or charge payable by the debtor to any person for any Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence. if the person has been introduced to the debtor by the credit provider; and
+- a fee or charge payable by the debtor to any person for any service if the person has been introduced to the debtor by the credit provider; and

 - a fee or charge payable by the debtor to the credit provider for any other service related to the provision of credit (s 6(2) NCC).